Halo-Lab/eleventy-plugin-compress/README.md

 }
 ```

-You can choose one or some algorithms to compress assets.
+You can choose one of some algorithms to compress assets.
 By default, `brotli` is used.

 > For proper work of this plugin, it is assumed that in time of compiling HTML all CSS and JavaScript are already processed and folded into [_output_](https://www.11ty.dev/docs/config/#output-directory) directory.